publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt3/m__us_usc_t19_s2155.md

     The provisions of the Federal Advisory Committee Act apply—

-        (1) to the Advisory Committee for Trade Policy and Negotiations established under subsection (b) of this section; and
+        (1) to the Advisory Committee for Trade Policy and Negotiations established under subsection (b); and

         (2)